HelloWorld-1017/MATLAB-based-picoscope-4824A-block-data-acquisition-system/README.md

   - MATLAB PicoScope Support Toolbox: [picotech/picosdk-matlab-picoscope-support-toolbox: A Toolbox for use with Pico Technology Instrument Drivers. - GitHub](https://github.com/picotech/picosdk-matlab-picoscope-support-toolbox).
   - MATLAB PicoScope 4000 Series A API MATLAB Generic Instrument Driver: [picotech/picosdk-ps4000a-matlab-instrument-driver: MATLAB® Instrument Driver for use with PicoScope® 4000 (A API) Series oscilloscopes - GitHub](https://github.com/picotech/picosdk-ps4000a-matlab-instrument-driver).

-Additionally, icons of GUI Buttons are available at: [Remix-Design/RemixIcon: Open source neutral style icon system - GitHub](https://github.com/Remix-Design/RemixIcon).
+Additionally, icons of GUI Buttons are available at: [Remix-Design/RemixIcon: Open source neutral style icon system - GitHub](https://github.com/Remix-Design/RemixIcon), and the MVC (Mode-View-Controller) programming principles for constructing GUI in MATLAB, which is adopted in this demo, could be found in *MATLAB 面向对象编程: 从入门到设计模式* by 徐潇.

 <br>